 Mississippian to be sentenced in anti-transgender hate crime

-There are 5 comments on the Newms360.com story from 15 hrs ago, titled Mississippian to be sentenced in anti-transgender hate crime.
-In it, Newms360.com reports that:
+There are 5 comments on the KATC-TV Lafayette story from Yesterday, titled Mississippian to be sentenced in anti-transgender hate crime.
+In it, KATC-TV Lafayette reports that:

 For the first time in the U.S., a person will be sentenced on federal hate crimes charges for killing a transgender person.
 Joshua Vallum is scheduled to appear before a federal judge Monday in Gulfport, Mississippi, after pleading guilty in December to hate crimes charges in the 2015 death of 17-year-old Mercedes Williamson.